pvcraven/web-development-class/source/semester_2/08_db_connections/managing_database_connections.rst

 Creating a Class
 ^^^^^^^^^^^^^^^^

-Once you have a package, create a new Java class.
+It is easy to create a new Java class inside a package.
 Right-click on the package and select a new Java class.

 .. image:: new_class.png